robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 #### 5.1.2.2 .
 Suite Scope

 > [!IMPORTANT]
-> LXX Recall how to define suite variables and where they can be accessed (K1)
+> LO-XX Recall how to define suite variables and where they can be accessed (K1)

 - **Definition**: Variables accessible within the test suite where they are defined, including all its tests|tasks and keywords.
 - **Creation**: